Chef of the Week: Nicolas Lambert, Executive Pastry Chef at Four Seasons, St. Petersburg

 St. Petersburg resembles much more a great European capital on a culinary level.
 People prefer more sweet than in Asia.

-7. Do you have a signature dish or a favorite dish that you love to cook?
+7. Do you have a signature dish or a favorite dessert that you love to cook?

 8. What’s your favorite ingredient to work with?